Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: O-Minimal Structures on the Real Field

-\vs{0.5cm} This means that the class of constructible functions is the smallest subclass of all definable functions in $\mathbb{R}_{\textnormal{an,exp}}$ which contains all the globally subanalytic ones and is stable under parametric integration.
-Further and more deep theory on integration of constructible functions where loci of integrability and Lebesque classes of constructible functions are studied can be found in \cite{5} and \cite{6}.

-\vs{0.3cm} However it is in general not possible to extend this result within $\mathbb{R}_{\textnormal{an,exp}}$ beyond the constructible setting as the following fact indicates.
+This means that the class of constructible functions is the smallest subclass of all $\mathbb{R}_{\textnormal{an,exp}}$-definable functions which contains all the globally subanalytic ones and is stable under parametric integration.
+Further and more deep theory on integration of constructible functions where loci of integrability and Lebesque classes of constructible functions are studied can be found in Cluckers et al.~\cite{5} and Cluckers et al.~\cite{6}.
+However, it is in general not possible to extend this result within $\mathbb{R}_{\textnormal{an,exp}}$ beyond the constructible setting as the following fact indicates.